ELYSIA-DISCORD/Xware-Selfbot/README.md

 # Xware-Selfbot TOS
 1. Don't just claim the files as yours.
 That's just dumb...
+2. I am not gonna show my Official Discord Account For reasons such as.
+Someone will possibly snitch and get me banned.
 2. That's all
 3. Feel absolutely free to change the coding.
 If you know what you're doing!